Swan Historical Foundation, Inc.

 The Swan Historical Foundation's mission to encourage knowledge and appreciation of the American Revolution for the benefit of present and future generations.

-WHO WE AREThe Swan Historical Foundation, Inc. is a not-for-profit organization dedicated to encouraging and inspiring continuing knowledge and appreciation of the American Revolution for the benefit of present and future generations.
+The Swan Historical Foundation, Inc. is a not-for-profit organization dedicated to encouraging and inspiring continuing knowledge and appreciation of the American Revolution for the benefit of present and future generations.

-The foundation is named for an early United States Congressman, Dr. Samuel Swan, of Somerville, New Jersey who wrote the bill authorizing a pension for the widows and orphans of the first American soldiers.
-That legislation eventually led to the creation of the Veterans Administration.
-His great, great grandson, Mr. H. Kels Swan, established Swan Historical Foundation and served as its president.
-The Swan Historical Foundation is proud to be a partner and sponsor of America’s 250th Anniversary and is currently in the planning, design, and developmental process of building the Swan Historical Foundation Collection at the Washington Crossing State Park Visitor Center, Titusville, New Jersey. |
+The Swan Historical Foundation is proud to be a partner and sponsor of RevolutionNJ and is currently in the planning, design, and developmental process of building the Swan Historical Foundation Collection at the Visitors Center Washington Crossing State Park, Titusville, New Jersey.

 Ten Crucial Days